wordswords/dpc-resume/README.md

 This is a quick hacky script to generate my CV in HTML and PDF formats from a markdown file I maintain.

+It uses docker containers from Puppeteer (to convert HTML to PDF) and https://github.com/there4/markdown-resume (to convert Markdown to HTML).

 ## Requirements

-Ubuntu install with Python 3, Docker and the latest node
+Ubuntu install with Python 3, Docker and the latest node.

 ## Usage